DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ## Install and configure the Agent for APM

 [Install the Datadog Agent][5] and configure it to receive traces from your now instrumented application.
-By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_enabled: true` and listens for trace traffic at `localhost:8126`.
+By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace traffic at `localhost:8126`.
 For containerized environments, follow the links below to enable trace collection in the Datadog Agent.

 {{< tabs >}}